ayerest/CodeTalks/react-hooks-talk/README.md

    d) dispatch load action to redux store in timeout
 6) Add useEffect cleanup function to fix memory leak
    a) clearTimeout
+   b) add useEffect w/ only a cleanup function to reset the game
 7) Finish TODO from step 2d
    a) Dispatch checkguess action
 8) Copy guessedCorrectly/gameOver logic